danmunn/redmine_dmsf/README.md

 Redmine DMSF now comes bundled with Webdav functionality: if switched on within plugin settings this will be accessible from /dmsf/webdav.

+Webdav functionality is provided through DAV4Rack, however is provided bundled due to modifications made, DAV4Rack is released under the terms of the
+MIT license, more information can be found at <https://github.com/chrisrobers/dav4rack>

 Initial development was for Kontron AG R&D department and it is released as open source thanks to their generosity.
 Project home: <http://code.google.com/p/redmine-dmsf/>